sammagee/v2/content/projects/py.md

 ---
-title: 'Py'
+title: 'Pytho'
 date: '2021-05-01'
-link: 'py.krafted.dev'
+link: 'pytho.app'
-git: 'github.com/krafted/py'
+git: 'github.com/krafted/pytho'
-image: 'py.png'
+image: 'pytho.png'
 tags: 'Laravel, WebAssembly, Vue, Python, TailwindCSS'
 description: 'An Python editor with realtime output, using the Pyodide interpreter through WebAssembly.
 With this, you can write, share, and review Python code in the browser.'
 featured: true